Personal Finance·10 min read

 Feature Checking account Savings account

-Main job Daily spending and bill pay Holding money for future use
+Main job Daily spending and bill pay Money set aside for later

-Typical access Debit card, ATM, online bill pay, checks Transfers and withdrawals, but not usually built for everyday spending
+Access Debit card, ATM, checks, bill pay, transfers Transfers and withdrawals, but usually not built for daily spending

-Best use Paycheck deposits, recurring bills, spending money Emergency fund, sinking funds, short-term goals
+Best use Paychecks, recurring bills, spending buffer Emergency fund, sinking funds, short-term goals

 Insurance FDIC at insured banks or NCUA at federally insured credit unions FDIC at insured banks or NCUA at federally insured credit unions